 Expert Knowledge on Environmental Peacebuilding: the social context of its diffusion in international politics and what it says about it.
 The goal here is to learn more about the social complexity and context of the production of expert knowledge on environmental peacebuilding (EPBL) and its diffusion in international politics in the period from 1990s to 2008.
 It was also discussed what the analysis of social context says.
 Read the research paper!

-STATEMENTS: Read the Secretary-General of the United Nations message on International Day for Preventing the Exploitation of the Environment in War and Armed Conflict 2024; November 6th.
+STATEMENTS: Read the Secretary-General of the United Nations message on International Day for Preventing the Exploitation of the Environment in War and Armed Conflict 2025; November 6th and the Speech delived by Inger Andersen, UNEP Executive director during the United Nations Security Council Briefing on Climate and Security – environmental impact of armed conflict driven security risks.

 PODCASTS: How to help countries identify, prevent and transform tensions over natural resource as part of conflict prevention and peacebuilding programmes.
 Listen to the audio-podcasts!